-The view from the northern most tip of Lake Magog, is by far the best the lake has to offer.
-This vantage point is only a few hundred metres away from the lodge!
+The view from the northernmost tip of Lake Magog is by far the best the lake has to offer.
+This vantage point is only a few hundred meters away from the lodge!

 3. Sunburst lake

-Sunburst lake, directly below Sunburst peak, is only 15 minutes from the lake Magog campsite and around 30/40 minutes from the lodge or the huts.
-It’s also has beautiful reflections with clear pristine water.
+Sunburst Lake, directly below Sunburst Peak, is only a 15-minute stroll from Lake Magog campsite and around 30/40 minutes from the lodge or the huts.
+The lake offers beautiful reflections of Mount Assiniboine with clear pristine water.